 Visit a physical shop with professionals, where possible.
 The experts will check your gait and feet and recommend the right fit for you.
 By visiting a physical shop, you also get to try the shoes, walk around in them and assess the fit before buying them.

-It may be ideal to buy One with removable insoles so that you may insert orthotics where necessary.
+It may be ideal to buy shoes with removable insoles so that you may insert orthotics where necessary.
 Carry your orthotics when you go shopping to make sure that the shoe still fits when you insert them.
 Similarly, if you use other wide feet items such as toe wraps, splints, or separators, ensure that you are wearing them when fitting the shoes.

 When it comes to tongues, shoes with attached ones provide more comfort.
 Other features to consider for paramount comfort include heel beveling and counters and extra cushioning for shock absorption.